The greatest threat to our planet is the

 Clothing: not junk, don’t dump

-100 million lbs. of textiles end up in the Vancouver landfill every year
+100 million lbs. of textiles end up in the Vancouver landfill every year.
+Let’s make a dent in that.

 Worthwhile Effort